Students with an Italian degree (ex. DM 270 /04) of the following classes:

 Applicants who meet the minimum entry requirements (irrespective of their nationality) are assessed by the Admission Board according to the grid below.

-Applicants who obtain a score above 60 points but equal or less than 80 points will be invited to an oral interview held in English language and exclusively done via electronic devices (e.g.: via Skype).
+Applicants who obtain a score above 70 points but less than 80 points will be invited to an oral interview held in English language and exclusively done via electronic devices (e.g.: via Skype).

-Applicants not submitting any proper English knowledge certification will undergo an oral interview with the Admission Committee even if they exceed the 80 points threshold.
+Applicants not submitting any English knowledge certification (preferably the TOEFL test) will be excluded even if they exceed the 80 points-threshold.

 - Criterion: academic curriculum (maximum score: 80)

-Length and quality of the undergraduate degree, as well as the final grade
+Length (i.e., number of years taken) and quality (i.e., average grade in the overall number of exams taken) of the undergraduate degree as well as the final graduation mark

 - Criterion: choice coherence (maximum score: 20)

 Coherence between the previous academic curriculum/professional experience (if any) and the learning objectives of the Master’s degree in Finance and Economics